 3. MnPALS libraries may route requests directly to non-MnPALS locations if the libraries concerned have established reciprocal borrowing arrangements and use the Minitex overnight delivery system or other mutually acceptable delivery methods.

-4. When MnPALS libraries send requests to Minitex, they will include verification information according to established Minitex protocols.
+4. When MnPALS libraries send requests to Minitex, they will include verification

 5. Minitex will refer requests to MnPALS libraries according to established protocols.

-6. MnPALS libraries will not expect reimbursement from one another or from other Minitex participating libraries for routine ILL costs, but may charge one another for lost and damaged items.
+participating libraries for routine ILL costs, but may charge one another for lost and damaged items.

 7. Lending libraries are encouraged to grant loan periods that are as generous as possible.